costa-group/forves/README.md

 5 Running experiments
 =====================
 ADDITIONAL REQUIREMENTS: None, all software dependencies are included in the artifact.
-There are not hardware requirements.
+There are no hardware requirements.

 EXPERIMENT RUNTIME: less than 3 seconds in the TACAS 23 Virtual Machine executed on `Intel(R) Core(TM) i7-10750H CPU @ 2.60GHz` with 32 GB.